Application of Integrals

 Application of Integrals Class 12

-The application of Integrals class 12 notes includes - the area along the X-axis and Y-axis, the area of piecewise function and the area bounded by two curves.
+The application of Integrals class 12 notes includes - the area along the X-axis and Y-axis, the area of a piecewise function and the area bounded by two curves.

-Area along X-axis
+Area along the X-axis

 If the function $f(x) ≥ 0 ∀ x ∈ [a, b]$ then $\int_a^{\infty} f(x) d x$ represents the area bounded by $y = f(x), x-$axis and lines $x = a$ and $x = b$.